jeremiah-quill/readme-generator/README.md

 ​
 A command line to which takes user input and generates a quality README.
+A video demo can be seen [here:](https://youtu.be/tSZN8J-ziy0)

 ​